 The University of Economics, based in central Prague, is the top educational center of the Czech Republic.
 The university provides Bachelor’s, Master’s and Doctoral degree study programs and programs of life-long education to both national and international students.
-Areas of study include international business, management, finance and economics.
-The University of Economics is a fully accredited institution of higher education that closely collaborates with other universities and academic institutions such as the European Study Abroad Center.
-The overall global approach is complemented by European and, in particular, Central European specifics providing an indispensable knowledge of this region with its high potential for development and growth.
+Areas of study include international business, management, finance and economics and the University of Economics is a fully accredited institution of higher education.

 Jitka Odehnalová, from Prague, Czech Republic, earned her Bachelors degree from the University of Economics, Prague, in the Faculty of International Relations.
 During her studies, she successfully took part in courses in the UK, France, and Germany, where she began her career in teaching.
 After finishing her Masters in International Trade and Commercial Communication, Jitka decided to continue with her Ph.D.
 Studies at University of Economics, Prague specializing on Cross-Cultural Management.
 Focusing on the Chinese negotiation culture, Jitka spent three years in Shanghai, China, conducting research and collecting data and working for the Czech National Pavilion on the World EXPO 2010, Shanghai.
 Since 2010 she has been teaching at the University of Economics, Prague as an Associate Professor at the Faculty of International Relations, while also serving as a Visiting Faculty at partner universities in Ireland, Russia and USA.
 Jitka has been twice rewarded for her academic work, first by the Rector’s Prize for Ph.D. publications 2008, University of Economics, Prague, second by the Josef Hlávka’s Prize for the best students and graduates in the Czech Republic.
 Jitka speaks fluent English, German, Spanish and Chinese and is working on her Russian and French.